What's That Smell? It's the Dreaded Bradford Pear

 Bradford pear

-The Bradford pear seemed perfect for suburban America: a nice, neat canopy shape; not too big; seemingly hardy and showy colors in spring and fall.
-But its invasiveness and smell has made it a tough one to love.
+The Bradford pear trees seemed perfect for suburban America: a nice, neat canopy shape; not too big; seemingly hardy and showy colors in spring and fall.
+But the non-native trees' invasiveness and smell has made the species a tough one to love.
 PhotoviewPlus/Getty Images

-It's pretty to look at, with its springtime blooms of puffy white flowers contrasted by crimson fall colors.
-And it was once the darling of subdivision planners across America.
-But it turns out the tree has a whole canopy of flaws (some of them sexual in nature) that are driving its reputation — sorry for the extra metaphor here — straight into the ground.
+The ornamental landscape tree is pretty to look at, with its springtime blooms of puffy white flowers contrasted by crimson fall colors.
+And it was once the darling of subdivision planners across the United States of America.

 Advertisement